-Join Steve Nelle for an in-depth discussion in this video Copying and pasting materials and maps, part of Textures and Materials in 3ds Max.
+Join Steve Nelle for an in-depth discussion in this video Copying and pasting materials and maps, part of 3ds Max: Textures and Materials.

 Max offers quite a few options when it comes to copying and pasting both materials and maps.
 Let's see if we can pick up a few new techniques.
 I'm going to be using a file named Copy and Paste, although anything you might have on the screen that contains a few maps or materials will do just fine for this illustration.
 Okay, let's start by first talking about materials.
 Now I'm sure you're all aware of being able to copy a material from one sample slot to another.